 Going through a traumatic event is physically and emotionally exhausting.
 And with the current trauma of the coronavirus pandemic, everyone is in need of some psychological first aid.

 Just like a first aid kit, you can fill your arsenal with evidence-based coping strategies to treat your unexpected emotional wounds when they surface.

 Sadness, anger, and sentimentality are natural responses to dealing with stuff that’s going on in life.
-But if you find yourself crying all the time for no reason and it goes on for more than 2 weeks, it could be a red flag for depression.
+But if you find yourself crying all the time for no reason and it goes on for more than

 Taking care of yourself is priority number one.
 If feeling generally “down” continues for more than 2 weeks or you experience other depressive symptoms, you might want to speak with a doctor about getting examined for possible depression.
 With the right help, you can start to feel relief.